You are here

 The novel does not only tell a story about love; it also explores the allure that money holds for people and the character of John Dashwood sees everything in monetary terms.

-As in Jane Austen’s other novels, conversations communicate a great deal to the reader about characters, and their behavior and attitudes and the broader themes of the novel.
+As in Jane Austen’s other novels, conversations communicate a great deal to the reader about characters, and their behaviour and attitudes and the broader themes of the novel.
 Elinor and Marianne talk lots about when it’s appropriate to lie and, in keeping with Austen’s work, the issue of politeness and integrity are key concerns of the book.
 In chapter twelve, Marianne and Elinor are walking along together and their conversation gives us a view into Elinor’s thoughts and feelings.

 As the novel’s title suggests, pairings and contrasts are a fundamental part of the relationships in the book as in life.
 Elinor and Marianne are the most prominent example of this pairing and contrast: where Elinor understands tact and Marianne is more emotionally open.
 Chapter twenty six offers a very real sense that Elinor wishes she had some of the romance in her life that her young sister was experiencing.
 One character even says to Elinor of her that she is “Always resignation and acceptance.
 Always prudence and honour and duty.
 Elinor, where is your heart?”